AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 ### Add calculated field

-Calculated fields allow for values to be crated based on the attributes in the input schema.
+Calculated fields allow for values to be created based on the attributes in the input schema.
 These values can then be assigned to attributes in the target schema and be provided a name and description to allow for easier reference.

 Select the **[!UICONTROL Add calculated field]** button to proceed.